 The procurement functions within Norco have traditionally operated independent of one another.
-Norco Foods has a more mature procurement structure with the existence of an Ethical Sourcing policy which is shared with our suppliers and available on our Intranet and supplier agreements and Norco Rural/Agribusiness are progressing towards maturing their structure.
-The supplier review process identified several overlaps of suppliers within the business, the 2022 review will allow Norco to refine the supplier compliance and communication process.
+Norco Foods has a more mature procurement structure with the existence of an Ethical Sourcing policy which is shared with our suppliers and available on our Intranet and supplier agreements.
+Norco Rural/Agribusiness identified that there was a gap in their agreements with suppliers and address this gap by providing an Addendum to Agreement for Supply of Goods and/or Services that specifically detailed the requirements to meet the Modern Slavery requirements as well as Anti-bribery and Anti-Corruption laws.
+We continue to progress the maturing of this structure.

+The supplier review process identified several overlaps of suppliers within the business, the 2022 review has allowed Norco to refine the supplier compliance and communication process.
+Norco has commenced reviewing the supplier agreement terms to ensure compliance with best practice in meeting our human rights obligations and that we are doing business with companies that are ethically aware and compliant.